Jeff-Adler/stats-workbook/definitions.md

 - - Union: where EITHER of two probabilities hold (= OR = ||)

 - Conditional Probability: probability of one event depends on outcome of another

+- Combination: when the order of a number of events doesn't matter.
+Order specifically doesn't affect the probability of one happening, whether conditional or not.

+- Permutation: when order of events does matter.
+- - ex. combination locks or phone numbers